Lagging inflation is no mystery, it’s just slow, Poloz says

 "The popular perception that inflation has become inexplicable has been greatly exaggerated," Mr. Poloz told a meeting of financial analysts in Montreal Tuesday.

-People expect too much of central banks in being able to accurately predict and control inflation down to "tenths of a percentage-point," he added.
+People expect too much of central banks in being able to accurately predict and control inflation down to "tenths of a percentage point," he added.

 "Inflation targeting is an imprecise business," he said.

-Mr. Poloz nonetheless insisted that the bank's policy of targeting two per cent inflation is working just fine.
+Mr. Poloz nonetheless insisted that the bank's policy of targeting 2-per-cent inflation is working just fine.

 "The laws of supply and demand have not been repealed," he said.

 Prices have remained stubbornly below the bank's target for most of Mr. Poloz's tenure at the central bank, which began in 2013.
-And now with unemployment back to pre-recession levels and the economy operating at full capacity, inflation remains subdued, running at a 1.6 per cent annual rate in September in Canada.
+And now with unemployment back to prerecession levels and the economy operating at full capacity, inflation remains subdued, running at a 1.6-per-cent annual rate in September in Canada.

-Indeed, inflation is the missing piece in the central bank's desire to raise its key interest rate to more normal.
-The Bank of Canada has hiked its overnight rate twice this year – to one per cent – reversing two quarter percentage-point cuts it made in 2015 as the oil price shock rattled the Canadian economy.
+Indeed, inflation is the missing piece in the central bank's desire to raise its key interest rate to more normal levels.
+The Bank of Canada has hiked its overnight rate twice this year – to 1 per cent – reversing two quarter-percentage-point cuts it made in 2015 as the oil price shock rattled the Canadian economy.

 "Governor Poloz walked a tricky line between defending the rate hikes he's already delivered as reasonable given the inflation outlook, while still acknowledging enough of a grey area in the forecast to be cautious about delivering the next move," Canadian Imperial Bank of Commerce chief economist Avery Shenfeld said in a research note.